 Dr. Jill Weimer joined Amicus in June 2019 and currently serves as the Chief Science Officer.
 She is a developmental neuroscientist by training and began her academic research program at Sanford Research and the University of South Dakota in 2009 as Assistant Scientist/Assistant Professor before entering her current position as Scientist/Professor.
 In addition to her role at Amicus, Dr. Weimer holds a leadership position at Sanford Research where she has served as Senior Director of Therapeutic Development since 2016.
-The work in Dr. Weimer’s lab led to the first ever gene therapy trial programs for CLN3 and CLN6 Batten disease, programs that are both now being developed by Amicus.
+The work in Dr. Weimer’s lab led to the first ever gene therapy trial programs for CLN3 and CLN6 Batten disease.
 Dr. Weimer received a B.S. and Ph.D. in neuroscience from the University of Rochester, and completed her postdoctoral training in the Neuroscience Research Center at the University of North Carolina in Chapel Hill with a focus on developmental neuroscience.
 Dr. Weimer also serves as a scientific advisor to a number of rare disease foundations in addition to serving as the President of the Alumni Council for the University of Rochester School of Medicine and Dentistry.